webplatform/docs-wpd/Infrastructure/architecture/Reports_to_review_status/index.md

 Here are a few possibly useful commands to pick from;

 '''Note''' its even possible to work on grants/privileges, add/delete databases.
 Note that if you do so, you MUST make sure that you do it ONLY on the salt master.
+To learn more, refer to [http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.mysql.html#salt.modules.mysql.get_slave_status ''Salt Stack'' documentation at '''mysql''' module].

   salt db2 mysql.get_slave_status
   salt -G 'roles:masterdb' mysql.get_master_status